Brat-vseznamus/optimization-methods/README.md

 # optimization-methods

-Some realizations of optimization algorithms for optimization-methods course at ITMO University.
+Some algorithm realizations for optimization-methods course at ITMO University.